Saint Emilion Village

 This place in France is pure magic!
 As a medieval city was founded in the 8th century, by a monk: Emilion.
 Other men united with him and founded the current city.

-My visit to the village remains engraved in my memory.
+My visit to the Saint Emilion village remains engraved in my memory.
 And it is often curiosity who leads me in these first exploration steps.
-You can discover multiple aspects of the village: the harmony of its buildings which form a magical contrast with the vineyards and narrow streets of the Saint Emilion area, its shaded plots bordered by restaurants, cafes, and charming churches.
-The place is well known for the best wines around the world without any doubt.
+You can discover multiple aspects of the village: the harmony of its buildings which form a magical contrast with the vineyards and narrow streets of the Saint Emilion area, its shaded plots bordered by restaurants, cafe, and charming churches.
+The place is well-known for the best wines around the world without any doubt.

 I invite you to stroll on its fairytale area on foot or by bike and to enjoy this incomparable beauty which is suitable for daydream and Christmas time 🙂

 It is located 40 minutes by train outside Bordeaux.
 You arrive at the train station and the village it’s just 20 minutes walk through picturesque vineyards and views.
-We reach very early morning to avoid the crowds – I personally prefer the early morning photo shoot.
-It’s worth to mention that this village gets really overcrowded during weekends and holidays.
-In addition, if you travel by car you can visit the numerous castles around the village in which you can book a tour through a phone arrangement.
+We reach very early morning to avoid the crowds – I prefer the early morning photo shoot.
+In addition, if you travel by car you can visit the many castles around the village in which you can book a tour through a phone arrangement.
 (You can find all the information in the tourist office).

 The visit will take you from catacombs to the chapel of the church, to reach the majestic bell tower of 68 meters, to enjoy one of the panoramic views of Saint Emilion.
 The construction of the church dates from the end of the 11th century and from the beginning of the 12th century.
 Before that, prepare yourself to climb some 196 steps leading to the bell tower.

 We start our sightseeing in the Monolithic church which externally looks small but you will not believe it’s the size as soon as you step inside!
-It lays beside a small yard with charming cafes.
+It lies beside a small yard with charming cafe.

 Step by Step

-Our steps lead to a wide range of artistic shops, vintage cafes and restaurants, patisseries, castles and numerous wine shops.
+Our steps lead to a range of artistic shops, vintage cafe and restaurants, patisseries, castles, and many wine shops.

 If you can’t carry your favorite wine collection with you, do not worry.
 Most of the shops offer postal delivery to European countries and abroad.
 We visited a Chateau where we tried some of the best wines around the world.
 Unfortunately, photos were not allowed.
 A wine tasting in Saint Emilion is a unique experience that should not be missed!

 It’s getting cold and dark…it’s time to walk back to the train station.
-As night falls, makes our walking journey through the vineyards even more enjoyable.
+Thus, as night falls, makes our walking journey through the vineyards even more enjoyable.
 I feel peace and totally satisfied with our visit.
 What a beautiful place!
-As you will have understood here is the ideal place to be – for wine lovers, desserts lovers, chateau lovers, nature lovers and even for romantic escapes. 🙂
+As you will have understood here is the ideal place to be – for wine lovers, desserts lovers, Chateau lovers, nature lovers and even for romantic escapes. 🙂

 Things to do in Saint Emilion – France:

-- Monolithic church – Price: 8 Euro, only guided, photos are not allowed, you can purchase your tickets from the Tourist office.
+- Monolithic church – Price: 8 Euro, only guided, photos are not allowed, you can buy your tickets from the Tourist office,

-- For more, you can visit the official village’s website here: http://www.saint-emilion-tourisme.com/uk/3-what-to-do.html
+- For more, you can visit the official village’s website here: Saint Emilion tourism.